oicr-gsi/shesmu/docs/glossary.md

 The data that is available to olives.
 This data is effectively tabular even though it is never really encoded that way.
 Each record/row gets processed by an olive where each column is available as a variable.
 Columns cannot be missing/null.
-Missing entires need to either be substituted with dummy values or optional values.
+Missing entries need to either be substituted with dummy values or optional values.
 If the schema is ragged, it can be expressed as a JSON value.